-After seven years of producing a CB, the experience is positive: it is a very useful document to communicate in a concise and clear manner the most relevant features of the national process.
+After seven years of producing a CB, the balance is positive: it is a very useful document to communicate in a concise and clear manner the most relevant features of the national process.
 Over this time, the government has learned how to improve the CB, and the process has become easier year after year.

-Tanzania's recommendations for countries starting the production of CBs
+Recommendations for countries starting the production of CBs